A systematic investigation of learnability from single child linguistic input: Methods

 \end{itemize} Performance for a particular configuration is averaged across 3 runs with different random seeds.
-As a measure of generalization, the validation perplexity score\footnote{The perplexity is the exponentiation of the validation cross-entropy loss, defined as: $\textrm{perplexity} = \exp(\mathrm{H}(X))$, $\mathrm{H}(X)=-\frac{1}{N} \sum_{i=1}^N \log \mathrm{P}\left(x_i\right)$, where $\mathrm{H}$ is the entropy, and $X$ is a random variable denoting a token.
-We used it as a more straightforward measure of model performance on next-word prediction tasks.} for LSTM (1-layer), GPT2 (8-layer) and BabyBERTa (8-layer), is shown in Table~\ref{tab:ppl}.
+As a measure of generalization, the validation perplexity score\footnote{The perplexity is the exponentiation of the validation cross-entropy loss, defined as: $\textrm{perplexity} = \exp(\mathrm{H}(X))$, $\mathrm{H}(X)=-\frac{1}{N} \sum_{i=1}^N \log \mathrm{P}\left(x_i\right)$, where $\mathrm{H}$ is the cross-entropy, and $X$ is a random variable denoting a token.
+We used it as a more straightforward measure of model performance on next-word prediction tasks.} is shown in Table~\ref{tab:ppl}.